Situational (See Notes)

 Lane Matchups (incomplete)

-Jinx is a good counter to Vayne because she can kill creep-waves faster than Vayne, deal area-of-effect (AOE) damage from a safe distance in team fights, and can keep up with the late-game hyper-carry status of Vayne because of her mini-gun.
+Jinx is a good counter to Vayne because she can kill creep-waves faster than Vayne, deal area-of-effect (AOE) damage from a safe distance in team fights, and can keep up with the late-game hyper-carry status of Vayne because of her mini-gun's high attack-speed.
 However, Vayne excels in duels and some team fight situations because of her high mobility.
 Vayne can also shred tanks much more easily than Jinx.
 Beating Jinx in any stage of the game is very dependent on utilising your mobility and your Condemn.
 Tumble to avoid Zap! and her Super Mega Death Rocket! and abuse your stealth to pull off good positioning for a stunning Condemn.
-When trading with Jinx, make sure you never allow yourself be hit by Zap! as being hit will tilt the trade very much in Jinx’s favour.
+When trading with Jinx, make sure you never allow yourself be hit by Zap! as being hit will make you much more more susceptible to being hit by her other abilities.

 who has a particularly weak early-game, but when played correctly becomes an incredible late-game threat.
 Her high DPS and high mobility combine to make her one of the most potent late-game ADCs.